 Discover the background of this infamous site and how and if you should visit Hitler's Bunker in Berlin.

-Brief History of the Führerbunker
+Brief History of Hitler's Bunker in Berlin

-Before Hitler died of a self-inflicted gun wound in a bunker beneath the city he abandoned, the Führerbunker was established in 1936 as an air-raid shelter beneath the Reich Chancellery.
-At the time of its construction, it cost 250,000 Reichsmark.
-Hitler married his partner, Eva Braun, and together with their entourage, they committed suicide in the bunker on April 30th, 1945.
+Before Hitler died of a self-inflicted gunshot wound in a bunker beneath the city he abandoned, the Führerbunker was established in 1936 as an air-raid shelter beneath the Reich Chancellery.

+In the last week of April, it became clear the war was lost for the Germans.
+Hitler married his long-term partner, Eva Braun, and together with their entourage, they committed suicide in the bunker on April 30th, 1945.
 Shortly after, the place was stormed by Russian troops where they discovered the grisly scene.
 Though it was only one of the Führerhauptquartiere (Führer Headquarters) used by Hitler, it is certainly the most famous.

-What Happened to Hitler's Bunker in Berlin
+What Happened to Hitler's Bunker in Berlin?

-The bunker and many Reich buildings were destroyed by the Soviets following the war.
+The bunker and many Reich buildings were destroyed by the Soviets and Allied bombing following the war.
 A bomb was detonated and the intricate channels and rooms of the bunker complex were buried under its own rubble in 1947.

 This was part of German policy to avoid neo-Nazis making pilgrimages to major Nazi landmarks.
 This changed in 2006 when a small plaque with a diagram of the space below was installed in time for the World Cup.

 The East German residential buildings that surround the lot were prized housing under the German Democratic Republic, and still have a prize location near prime attractions in Mitte (central neighborhood).